 When we think of preserved foods, we often think of pre-refrigerator times when humans actually had to think about how to extend the life of our food—salted pork, anyone?

 That or the synthetic preservatives we dare add to our food.

 But, preserving doesn’t necessarily mean preservatives.

-Modern technologies have made it possible to eat nearly any type of food at any time, though some are worse than others.
-Those that are better are those that substitute chemicals with a proper storage means to keep food good for longer.
+Technology has made it possible to eat nearly every food type year round, though some are worse than others.
+Those that are better are those that substitute chemicals with ideally plastic free food storage.

 Refrigeration is the standard go-to food preservation strategy, but that doesn’t always minimize food waste.
 Food in the fridge might lurk for months or even years before we realize it’s grown into an unrecognizable fuzzy monster.

 Sorry to ruin your appetite, but food waste is a big problem.
 So big, in fact, that global food waste amounts to a staggering 1.3 billion tons according to the FAO.